Privacy Policy

 We may transfer personal data to authorities or courts if we:

-- or if data is necessary for the assertion, exercise or defence of legal claims
+- or if data is required to assert, exercise or defend legal claims

 10.6 Transfer to partner companies

-Insofar as this is necessary for the technically secure provision of the platform, for fraud prevention or for the fulfilment of contractual services, data may be transferred to affiliated companies or technical partners.
-No further use for our own purposes will take place without a separate legal basis or consent.
+Where necessary for the technically secure provision of the platform, for fraud prevention or to fulfil contractual obligations, data may be transferred to affiliated companies or technical partners.
+No further use for our own purposes takes place without a separate legal basis or consent.

 10.7 Security measures during transmission